- Jelly Beans

 “Well, yes K-9, that’s true, however, I believe they are on the verge of another major improvement in rocket engine technology and will be able to shorten their time in flight to just a few weeks.
 But, they also need preparation time to prepare sufficient amounts of their Bacteria Bombs,” she replies.

 “So, what is it?
 Do we have three months or six months?
-This is our preparation time?
+This is our preparation time, yes?
 And what do we prepare exactly?”
-I surmise.
+I summarize.

 “Yes, we have to be fully prepared with our response by this time,” she states, clearly, turning back to face me.

-I’m about to ask her where we would begin, but I’m getting horrifying images of the DNA bank going up in flames.
+I’m about to ask the question another way, but I’m getting horrifying images of the DNA Depository going up in flames.

 “K-9, this is Mission Control.
 Are you able to connect the Lexie unit to your transmitter?”
 Alvin’s voice is loud and clear in my backup RF channel.